eledero/eledero/README.md

 - 👋 Hi, I’m @eledero!
 - 👀 I’m interested in learning and applying DE to disparate business situations.
 - 🌱 I’m currently learning about DE.
-- 💞️ I’m looking to collaborate on everythin about DE.
+- 💞️ I’m looking to collaborate on everything about DE.
 - 📫 How to reach me: https://www.linkedin.com/in/delarosaelias/

 <!---